-POKER TOURNAMENT DIRECTORS ASSOCIATION
+POKER TOURNAMENT DIRECTORS ASSN.

-1: Floor People
+1: Floor Decisions

 3: Official Terminology of Tournament Poker

-Seating Players; Breaking & Balancing Tables
+Seating, Breaking & Balancing Tables

-5: Random Correct Seating
+6: Random Correct Seating

-6: Special Needs
+8: Special Needs

 Accommodations for players with special needs will be made when possible.

-7: Breaking Tables
+9: Breaking Tables

-A: In flop and mixed games when balancing tables, the player who will be big blind next will be moved to the worst position, including taking a single big blind when available, even if that means the seat will have the big blind twice.
+A: To balance in flop & mixed-games, the player who will be big blind next is moved to the worst position, including taking a single big blind when available, even if that means the seat has the big blind twice.
 Worst position is never the small blind.
-In stud-only events, players will be moved by position (the last seat to open up at the short table is the seat filled).
+In stud-only, players move by position (last seat to open at the short table is the seat filled).

-9: Number of Players at Final Table
+11: Number of Players at Final Table